Getting started

 • after renaming, return to the piano roll page by pressing Alt + Left Arrow or by pressing the back button on the top left.

-• note that you can only edit one track at a time: use right-click to switch to another track (or long tap on mobile),
+• you can only edit one track at a time: use right-click (or long tap on mobile) to switch to another track; holding any modifier key while switching will also adjust the zoom level so that the entire track fits the viewport,

 • to play with arrangement, switch to the pattern roll by pressing Tab or Page Down, or by clicking the uppermost button in the left sidebar,